mathigon/textbooks/content/sequences/content.md

 triangle, or if there are numbers that appear more than eight times.
-The American mathematician [David Singmaster](bio:singmaster) hypothesised that there is a fixed limed on how often numbers can appear in Pascal’s triangle – but it hasn't been proven yet.
+The American mathematician [David Singmaster](bio:singmaster) hypothesised that there is a fixed limed on how often numbers can appear in Pascal’s triangle – but it hasn’t been proven yet.

 ---
-> id: modular
+> id: pascal-modular
 > goals: select

 ### Divisibility

-Some patterns in Pascal's triangle are not quite as easy to detect.
+Some patterns in Pascal’s triangle are not quite as easy to detect.
 In the diagram below, highlight all the cells which are even:

     - var fact = function(x) { return !x ?
 1 : (x * fact(x-1)); };